Wickham trolley: Military trolleys

 Wickham made trolleys adapted for the military as unmanned target trolleys.
 This was a development started in 1938 for use on the Lydd Ranges in Kent.
-The design went through several changes, particularly in regard to governing the speed so it wasn't affected by wind and other factors.
+The design went through several changes, particularly in regard to governing the speed so it was not affected by wind and other factors.
 The design was finalised in 1941, and 255 were produced for firing ranges all over UK and abroad.
 The development resulted in trolleys that were armoured (to protect them from shrapnel), powered by a 1,323 cc V-twin JAP engine with fluid-flywheel transmission.
-They were used to carry tank silhouettes along narrow gauge track on artillery ranges to allow anti-tank training.
-The speed was controlled by a governor, and the vehicles had no reverse gear as they were operated on closed loop tracks.
+They were used to carry tank silhouettes along narrow-gauge track on artillery ranges to allow anti-tank training.
+The speed was controlled by a governor, and the vehicles had no reverse gear as they were operated on closed-loop tracks.
 The trolleys were protected from direct artillery fire by virtue of the tracks being in a cutting or behind a protective embankment.
 The regulated speed of the target trolleys could be changed by ramps placed between the tracks, the speed changes of the target providing more of a challenge on the artillery range.